bluecollardev/strapi-launcher-2/README.md

 ```

 Wait for the step to complete before continuing.
 Files will be generated in the mounted `./app` folder on the host.

+<b>IMPORTANT!</b> If your IDE isn't showing the project files, simply check via terminal - they'll be in there.
+Sometimes IntelliJ refuses
+to display files in build folders excluded from the project.

 ### Running the CMS application (locally)